Volodymyr Shcherbytsky: Russification

-His rule of the Ukrainian Soviet Socialist Republic was characterized by the expanded policies of re-centralisation and suppression of dissent accompanied by a broad assault on Ukrainian culture and intensification of Russification.
+His rule of the Ukrainian Soviet Socialist Republic was characterized by the expanded policies of re-centralisation and suppression of Soviet dissidents, accompanied by a broad assault on Ukrainian culture and intensification of Russification.
 During Shcherbytsky's rule mass arrests were carried out that incarcerated any member of the intelligentsia that dared to dissent from official state policies.
-The expirations of political prisoners’ sentences were increasingly followed by re-arrest and new sentences on charges of criminal activity.
+The expirations of political prisoners' sentences were increasingly followed by re-arrest and new sentences on charges of criminal activity.
 Incarceration in psychiatric institutions became a new method of political repression.
 Ukrainian language press, scholarly and cultural organisations which had flourished under Shcherbytsky's predecessor Shelest were repressed by Shcherbytsky.
 Shcherbytsky also made a point of speaking Russian at official functions while Shelest spoke Ukrainian in public events.
 In an October 1973 speech to fellow party members Shcherbytsky stated that as an "internationalist" Ukrainians were meant to "express feelings of friendship and brotherhood to all people of our country but first of all against the great Russian people, their culture, their language - the language of the Revolution, of Lenin, the language of international intercourse and unity".
 Shcherbytsky also claimed that "the worst enemy of the Ukrainian people" is "Ukrainian bourgeois nationalism and also international Zionism".
 During Shcherbytsky's rule, Ukrainian-language education was greatly scaled back.

-Other aspects of his rule and downfall

-Shcherbytsky was an influential figure in the Soviet Union.
-In April 1971, he was promoted to membership of the Politburo, on which he remained a close ally of Leonid Brezhnev.
-His power base was arguably one of the most corrupt and conservative among the Soviet republics.

-From 1972 to 1989, the economy of Ukraine continued to decline.

-In 1982, there was a rumour in the Kremlin that Brezhnev, whose health was failing, planned to relinquish the post of General Secretary of the Communist Party at the forthcoming Central Committee plenum and hand over to Shcherbytsky, but when Brezhnev died unexpectedly, his place was taken by Yuri Andropov.

-After Andropov and his successor Konstantin Chernenko died and were succeeded by the reformist Mikhail Gorbachev, who wanted to immediately dismiss Shcherbytsky due to his hardline rule.
+Shcherbytsky also took aim at the usage of Ukrainian.
+Under his leadership, all meetings of the KPU were conducted in Russian, and Ukrainian education was further Russified.
+By the time of Brezhnev's death, fewer books had been published in Ukrainian throughout his rule than during the rule of Stalin, a process owed in part to Shcherbytsky.

+Downfall

+Following Brezhnev's death, he was replaced as General Secretary at first by Yuri Andropov and Konstantin Chernenko before the ascension of Mikhail Gorbachev.
+In 1985, Shcherbytsky was in San Francisco, United States when he received news about Chernenko's death and that the Politburo was in the process of picking up a successor.
+By the time he is airborne, he received news about the election of Gorbachev as General Secretary.
+Gorbachev's liberal rule contrasted heavily with Shcherbytsky's hardline principles, and remaining Brezhnev loyalists either retired from their positions or were removed by Gorbachev.
+Shcherbytsky's removal was originally planned by Gorbachev, owing to the former's hardline rule.
 However, he decided to allow him to remain in office for several more years in order to keep the Ukrainian nationalist movement subdued.
+Shcherbytsky was likewise a strong opponent of Gorbachev, saying in one instance: